 - Intent to Submit Portfolio Form

-If you are a student pursing the MLS in School Library Media, please note that different portfolio requirements need to be met.
+If you are a student pursing the MS in School Librarianship, please note that different portfolio requirements need to be met.
 Further information can be found in the

 Field Experience and Practicum/Portfolio Guide.